Basil070104/CalTech-Hacks/README.md

 # Voltway Procurement Management System

+Winner of the Dryft Challenge at Caltech Hacks 2025

 A comprehensive procurement and inventory management system for Voltway electric scooters.
 This application helps manage parts inventory, track orders, analyze sales data, and monitor supplier reliability.

 ## Tech Stack